 Artificial grass is so much easier to care for than natural grass.
 However, it does come with some maintenance needs, especially when you have pets.
 Maintaining it well means it looks and feels excellent for as long as possible.

-Cleaning your lawn will be a regular requirement as a pet owner.
+Cleaning your artificial grass will be a regular requirement as a pet owner.
 Although the rain does wash it somewhat, there is still a need for care and attention from you.

 A perfect regime if your pet uses the lawn for toileting, is to collect their poop when it happens, and then rinse that spot before the residue becomes hard.